ahwkim/bewd_homework/10-rails-routes-and-controllers/homework.md

 * On the homepage (`/`), display a text field and a submit button
 * When someone presses submit, take them to the `/parrot` page.
 On the Parrot page, repeat what they wrote in the form back to them in quotes.
 Include `The Parrot says` in front of the quotation.

+*Bonuses*

-* Bonus 1: If they don't enter anything into the form, redirect them back to the homepage.
+* If they don't enter anything into the form, redirect them back to the homepage.

 ###2.
 NASA Random Photo